-You will join and crickets is about all you will hear.
+You will join, and crickets are about all you will hear.

 This does not mean you sit around and wait for someone to contact you but rather a time for you to go out and get these clients.

-This also leads me into my next tip.
+This also leads me to my next tip.

 If you think you’re going to come into the online world and start making thousands of dollars as a virtual assistant, you might want to rethink things.

-That resume and cover letter should be presentable and you must be very patient with things.
+Your resume and cover letter should be presentable, and you must be very patient with things.

 Patience must go hand in hand with you going out there to find work.

-You will need to work at getting a job.
+You will need to work to get a job.

-Becoming a virtual assistants is a great thing.
+Becoming a virtual assistant is a great thing.

-Not only is being a virtual assistant is incredibility easy and flexible, but it is profitable too.
+Not only is being a virtual assistant incredibly easy and flexible, but it is also profitable.